omertal88/shavzak/README.md

 ## To-Do
 4. Handle special roles.
-5. Binding shifts to one-another (Maybe it needs to be binding positions instead of shifts)
 8. Allows user to accept / dismiss a permutation.
 9. Allows user to auto assign soldiers to a manual assignment.
 10. Manual assignments - add ability to split assignment (like with shifts).